Toggle diff (533 lines)

 +If during a power failure, the UPS has run on batteries for this many

 +seconds or longer, apcupsd will initiate a system shutdown.
-A value of
+The value

 +